exgnosis/RocketBootCamp-Prep/Week 1 - Clean Code and Git Mastery/4. Clean Code Basics/Instructor/Test/CleanCodeQuiz.md

 1. Writing code without tests because there are no testers available
 2. **_Skipping unit tests to release a hotfix_**
 3. Using outdated technology unknowingly
-4. Refactoring a class to improve Sreadability
+4. Refactoring a class to improve readability
 5. Do not know

 ---